Call today and speak to Dominic Graham, specialist medical negligence solicitor.

 CALL 0800 083 5500

-If you or a loved one has been the victim of a skin cancer misdiagnosis you may be able to make a compensation claim to address the additional suffering you are subsequently forced to endure.
+If you or a loved one have been the victim of a skin cancer misdiagnosis, you may be able to make a compensation claim to address the additional suffering you’ve subsequently been forced to endure.

-Where it can be shown that a medical professional’s actions, or lack of, can be directly linked to the delay, denial or incorrect administration of vital treatment following a misdiagnosis, you may be able to make a compensation claim for skin cancer misdiagnosis.
-Your case will subsequently be examined according to how the misdiagnosis has affected the disease’s progression, and any additional suffering inflicted as a result.
+Where it can be shown that a medical professional’s actions, or lack of, can be directly linked to the delay, denial or incorrect administration of vital treatment following a misdiagnosis, you may be able to make a skin cancer misdiagnosis compensation claim.
+Your case will subsequently be examined according to how the misdiagnosis has affected the progression of the disease, and any additional suffering inflicted as a result.

-There are a number of scenarios where the actions of a medical professional might be said to have fallen below the standard expected from them, making it possible to launch a skin cancer misdiagnosis compensation claim:
+There are a number of scenarios where the actions of a medical professional might be said to have fallen below the expected standard, making it possible to launch a skin cancer misdiagnosis compensation claim:

 The aforementioned circumstances do not denote a comprehensive list of situations where it may be appropriate to launch a skin cancer misdiagnosis compensation claim.
 If you are unhappy with the care you have received in the build up to or post-skin cancer diagnosis, it’s important that you seek expert legal advice to determine whether or not you could make a claim.